 PINOUT of LPC 1768

-LED:light-emitting diode (LED) is a two-lead semiconductor light source.
+LED:A light-emitting diode (LED) is a two-lead semiconductor light source.
 It is a p–n junction diode that emits light when activated [forward biased].
 When a suitable current flows through the leads, electron hole recombination takes place within the device, releasing energy in the form of photons.
 This effect is called electroluminescence, and the color of the light (corresponding to the energy of the photon) is determined by the energy band gap of the semiconductor.

 Application: LEDs were often used as indicator lamps for electronic devices, replacing small incandescent bulbs.
 They were soon packaged into numeric readouts in the form of seven-segment displays and were commonly seen in digital clocks.